How to Optimize Content for AI Overviews

 Sources to keep nearby

-Start with Google's AI features documentation, Search Essentials, and helpful content guidance.
+Start with Google's generative AI Search guide, AI features documentation, helpful content guidance, FAQ structured data documentation, Preferred Sources documentation, and the Google Search Status Dashboard.
 Use Search Console to monitor query, page, and click changes after publishing.

 Frequently asked questions